alvianzf/rewind-class/slides.md

 # ✏️ Advanced Practice
 Write a pseudocode for this problem statement:
 > Given a string, write code that returns true or false depending on whether it contains any vowels.
-Vowel characters are "a", "i", "u", "e", "o"
+Vowel characters are "a", "i", "u", "e", "o".
+The string might be a mix of capital letters.

 Example:
 Input: `revou`
+Output: `true`

+Input: `cAt`
 Output: `true`

 Input: `bzzr`
 Output: `false`